-Dow AgroSciences (NZ) Ltd (DAS) operates an industrial agrichemical formulating and packaging facility located at Paritutu Road, New Plymouth, in the Herekawe catchment.
-This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess DAS's environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of the DAS's activities.
+Corteva Agriscience New Zealand Limited (Corteva), previously Dow AgroSciences (NZ) Ltd, operates an industrial agrichemical formulating and packaging facility located at Paritutu Road, New Plymouth, in the Herekawe catchment.
+This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Corteva's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of Corteva's activities.